BAMresearch/SOFA/docs/source/channels.rst

 	Maps of physical values such as the Young’s modulus make multivariant fitting of single curves with a low signal-to-noise ratio necessary.
 This is only advised after subsets of curves have been averaged and investigated to narrow down the range of fit variables.
 This will be explained in detail in :ref:`channels based on physical values`.

 All parameters and physical values are explained and demonstrated in :ref:`channels based on parameters` and :ref:`channels based on physical values`.
-Real averaged Force Curves have been used for graphical demonstrations.
-The FSD Data is available in the test data folder on `github <https://github.com/2Puck/sofa>`_.
+Real averaged Force Curves has been used for graphical demonstrations.
+The FSD Data is available in the `test_data <https://github.com/2Puck/sofa/tree/development/test_data>`_ folder.

 .. _channels based on parameters: